Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

     Downloaded 2006 tweets

 Let's take a closer look at the information we are storing in the text file.
-The Twitter API returns the tweet in [JSON format](http://json.org/), and Tweepy parses the JSON text into a number of class members.
+The Twitter API returns the tweet in [JSON format](http://json.org/), and Tweepy parses the JSON text into a tweet class.
 First, let's look at the raw JSON text that Twitter returns.
 This is what we are saving to our text file in the `for` loop:

 ```python